GloamingCat/Callisto-Cats/README.md

 ## Installation

 To install the project, you will need Unity 3D engine.
 Just open the "source" folder in the editor as a Unity project.
+To play the game without opening the project, access https://gloamingcat.github.io/Play-Callisto-Cats/.

 ## License